vmware-tanzu/pinniped/proposals/1859_github-auth/README.md

 [team memberships of the currently authenticated user](https://docs.github.com/en/rest/teams/teams?apiVersion=2022-11-28#list-teams-for-the-authenticated-user)
 (`/user/teams`).
 These are the only three GitHub APIs that would be used by Pinniped.
+Note that the path to these APIs is slightly different for GitHub Enterprise.

 Access tokens from both types of OAuth 2.0 clients and both types PATs can be used to call the GitHub APIs on behalf of a GitHub user.